Tozerh/Kickstarter-Analysis/README.md

 1) The mean for the percentage of successful campaigns in a given month is 60.56%, and May and June provide a 66.87% and 65.36% success rate, respectively.
 It will be important to have a campaign ready to launch by May 1st in order to take full advantage of this opportunity.

-2) If the campaign is only going to be ready to begin in December, then the launch should be delayed until at least January (if not February) in order to guarantee the best chance of success on the most convenient timetable.
+2) If, for some reason,the campaign is only going to be ready to begin in December, then the launch should be delayed until at least January (if not February) in order to guarantee the best chance of success on the most convenient timetable.
 Postponing the launch of the campaign from December to January yields an 18% increase in success rate.

 - What can you conclude about the Outcomes based on Goals?
   Success rates are overall higher than failure rates in these two funding goal ranges:  $0 to $14,999 and $35,000 to $44,999.
-That higher, range however, contains a small number of campaigns (only 9 total projects), so I would not recommend any action in that range based on this small sample size.
-The "sweet spot" for funding goal range is in the $0 to $4,999 range, where we see an average success rate of %74.5.
+That higher funding goal range contains only a small number of campaigns (only 9 total projects), so I would not recommend any action in that range given this small sample size.
+The sweet spot for funding goal range is from $0 to $4,999, where we see an average success rate of %74.5.
 We would definitely want to counsel our client to keep their campaign in this lower range, if possible.

 - What are some limitations of this dataset?